woodcock3/lcc11-emails/src/emails/ceremony-fee-reminder.md

 ## Cancellations and changes
-If the ceremony is not happening, please email {Booking_District_EmailAddress} as soon as possible to change or cancel it.
+If the ceremony is not happening, please email <a href="mailto:{Booking_District_EmailAddress}">{Booking_District_EmailAddress}</a> as soon as possible to change or cancel it.
 Leeds Register Office reserves the right to cancel your ceremony if you fail to pay the ceremony fee within 3 months of the {Booking_TypeOfBooking}.

 ## Your privacy and terms and conditions